The Wayward Bus: Plot summary

 Juan, who has no intention of returning to the bus, plans to escape his life and marriage by returning to Mexico.
 He soon walks off the road to seek shelter in a deserted farmhouse, where he falls asleep in a barn.
-Pritchard's daughter Mildred, strongly attracted to him already, follows him and they have sex, but it ends up lacking in fulfillment and pleasure for both characters.
-Their distant focus on the experience along with awkward and dismissive dialogue implies personal regret soon afterward (another reader finds the opposite reaction in Mildred who seems very happy and fulfilled by the experience.
-Juan also returns invigorated to the stranded bus and extricates it from the ditch).
+Pritchard's daughter Mildred, strongly attracted to Juan already, follows him, and they have sex.
+When they return to the stranded bus, Juan extricates it from the ditch.
 Eventually Juan and Mildred return, the bus is driven out of the rut, and everyone gets back on.
 The novel ends with San Juan de la Cruz visible in the distance.
+The movie ends with Mrs. Chicoy catching up to the bus in San Juan and paying the little waitress what she owes her.
+She and her husband get back together again.
+The blonde goes off with the salesman.
+Everybody lives happily ever after.

 Adaptations

 A film version of The Wayward Bus was released in 1957, with a cast including Jayne Mansfield, Joan Collins, Dan Dailey and Rick Jason.
 Much of the dramatic action in Steinbeck's novel consists of internal monologues, which the film version does not render.
 The movie was released in May 1957 at the height of Mansfield's popularity and enjoyed some box office success despite middling reviews.